BeMonkAI/MonkAI_agent/README.md

 </p>

 <p style="text-align: justify;">
-The modules' imports and objects are directly related to offering a robust and secure core for the system, focusing on efficient management of agents and protection of its critical functionalities.
+The modules' imports and objects are directly related to offering a robust and secure monkai_agent for the system, focusing on efficient management of agents and protection of its critical functionalities.
 </p>

 <h3 style="font-family: 'Courier New', monospace; color: green;">Practical Module</h3>

 <p style="text-align: justify;">
-The <code>examples/</code> module serves as a repository of practical cases that demonstrate how to use the central components of the system, especially the breeding agents defined in the core module.
+The <code>examples/</code> module serves as a repository of practical cases that demonstrate how to use the central components of the system, especially the breeding agents defined in the monkai_agent module.
 It presents specific implementations of breeding agents for different tasks, using the breeder agent class as a basis.
-It constitutes a bridge between the abstract logic of the <code>core</code> and the practical application, allowing users to explore the system's capabilities and adapt the breeding agents to their needs.
+It constitutes a bridge between the abstract logic of the <code>monkai_agent</code> and the practical application, allowing users to explore the system's capabilities and adapt the breeding agents to their needs.
 </p>

 <p style="text-align: justify;">
 Application: The main purpose of this module is to illustrate the flexibility and extensibility of the system, providing practical cases and customization of agents for different scenarios.
-It guides developers, showing how to create and adapt specialized agents using the <code>core</code> structure efficiently, maximizing code reuse, and adding to the defined core architecture.
+It guides developers, showing how to create and adapt specialized agents using the <code>monkai_agent</code> structure efficiently, maximizing code reuse, and adding to the defined monkai_agent architecture.
 </p>

 <h3 style="font-family: 'Courier New', monospace; color: green;">Interaction Diagram</h3>